Course Name: Coventry Pines Golf Course

 Best Par 5: 4th Hole, 484 yards, 3rd Handicap.
 This reachable par 5 places a premium on an accurate drive, which is difficult because of trees on the right and a tall slope on the left.
 Those looking to hit this tiny green in two will have to worry about bunkers that flank the green.

-General Comments: While there is a putting green, the “range” is essentially just hitting balls into/over a pond on the side of the course.
+General Comments: While there is a putting green, the old “range” was essentially just hitting balls into/over a pond on the side of the course.
+Apparently, there is a new driving range put in my new ownership.
 Pace of play has generally been good here when I’ve played.

 Verdict: There is a surprising scarcity of courses in this area and I therefore would play here, especially as a beginner.
 However, the conditioning of Coventry Pines puts it behind most public Rhode Island courses.